Polish Bad Ass

 I am Legion

 A legion is an old term for a combined arms force.
-During the Revolutionary War, this usually meant infantry and cavalry – but sometimes a few light cannons were included.
+During the Revolutionary War, this typically meant infantry and cavalry – but occasionally, a few light cannons were also included.
 The Pulaski Legion was recruited near Baltimore and consisted of Americans, Germans, Frenchmen, Irishmen, and Poles.
 It flew a red banner.
 Pulaski’s unit originally had 200 infantry and 68 cavalry armed with, believe it or not… lances.
 Polish cavalry was famous for its lancer units, which often charged to victory over Cossacks, Russians, Turks, and Germans.
 No wonder the brave Pole made his own version.

 For the South

 So in the spring of 1779, Pulaski and his Legion joined American forces defending Charleston, South Carolina.
 He arrived just in time for a whirlwind!
-The British strategy had shifted southward, hoping that a overwhelming show of force would break the will of the patriots in the region.
+The British strategy had shifted southward, hoping that an overwhelming show of force would break the will of the patriots in the region.
 In late 1778, they had taken Savannah, Georgia, and now they aimed to move north toward the Carolinas.

 The British under General Augustin Prevost threatened the southern capital and prepared for a siege.
-In a bold move, Pulaski attacked the British on May 11, 1779.
+In a daring move, Pulaski attacked the British on May 11, 1779.
 Outnumbered, the Legion was defeated and pushed back.
 When he returned to the city, he learned that morale was low and patriot resolve was waning.
-The resolute Pulaski urged the inhabitants not to surrender so easily.
+The steadfast Pulaski urged the inhabitants not to surrender so easily.
 They held out long enough for the American southern commander, General Benjamin Lincoln, to arrive with reinforcements.
 Pulaski often suffered from bouts of malaria contracted in the hot, swampy coastal lowlands of the south.
 But the stubborn and proud officer refused to leave active service.

 But d’Estaing faced a tight deadline.
 Relying on his naval support and with hurricane season quickly approaching, he chose to risk everything on a surprise attack on October 9, 1779.
 Pulaski was appointed commander of the entire combined Franco-American cavalry force.
 Impulsive as ever, Pulaski launched a full-scale cavalry charge against heavily fortified British defenses.
 However, Pulaski was hit by a grape shot, and the attack was thoroughly repelled.

-Pulaski was mortally wounded by grapeshot
+Pulaski was mortally wounded by grapeshot |

-Mortally wounded, Pulaski was transferred to a transport ship, Wasp, in hopes of reaching Charleston.
+Mortally wounded, Pulaski was transferred to a transport ship, the Wasp, in hopes of reaching Charleston.
 However, the brave Pulaski died two days later—February 11, 1779.
 He was buried at sea.
 And his Legion?
 His men were reassigned to Colonel Charles Armand’s legion for the rest of the war.

 Legacy